Make a Greater Difference: Learn How Nonprofits Work

 This course provides a foundation for understanding nonprofit organizations within the greater context of the nonprofit sector and society as a whole.
 Students will learn about the characteristics of nonprofit organizations/nonprofit organizational structures, dimensions of the nonprofit sector, how the nonprofit sector developed in the U.S. and understand theories about why the sector exists in its current form.
 The economics of the nonprofit sector will be explored as will emerging sector trends.

-- An increased understanding of the role of nonprofits in the US as well as the different sub-sectors within the sector
+- An increased understanding of the role of nonprofits in the Unite States as well as the different sub-sectors within the sector

 - Knowledge of the predominant models and theories of nonprofit management and the current trends shaping activity in the sector